CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

 The central challenge in QAT is the non-differentiable quantization function, with zero gradients almost everywhere.
 The standard is the STE, initially suggested by~\citet{Hinton2012} and formalized by~\citet{bengio2013ste}, which bypasses the quantization operator during the backward pass.
 Yet, STE is known to often lead to instability and suboptimal convergence~\citep{Yin2019}.

-Thus, substantial research has focused on STE refinements, via e.g. learnable quantization parameters, e.g.~\citep{esser2020lsq}, or improving the accuracy of the gradient itself, such as AdaSTE~\citep{Le2021AdaSTE} (working via complex bi-level optimization), or ReSTE~\citep{Wu2023ReSTE} which uses a rectified estimator which balances the estimation error and the gradient stability.
-In addition, ProxQuant~\citep{bai2018proxquant} reformulated QAT as a regularized learning problem solved via proximal gradient methods.
-Instead of relying solely on STE, ProxQuant applies a prox operator between stochastic gradient steps to encourage quantization. \citet{liu2023bridging} proposed Reinmax, based on the observation that the STE acts as a first-order approximation of the gradient and proposed a second-order estimator via Heun's method.
-In addition, Markov Random Field (MRF) and lifted probability space formulations \cite{Ajanthan2019MRF} represent each parameter of the model as weighted average of quantization nodes and minimizes the loss with respect to these probabilistic weights.
+Thus, substantial research has focused on STE refinements through learnable quantization parameters \citep{esser2020lsq}, improving the accuracy of the gradient itself \citep{Le2021AdaSTE} or incorporating loss regularization with proximal mapping \citep{bai2018proxquant}.
+For instance, AdaSTE~\citep{Le2021AdaSTE} enhances gradient estimation by viewing QAT problem from the perspective of bi-level optimization.
+ReSTE~\citep{Wu2023ReSTE} balances the estimation error and the gradient stability via a rectified estimator. \citet{liu2023bridging} proposed Reinmax, noticing that the STE acts as a first-order approximation of the gradient and proposed a second-order estimator via Heun's method.

+In addition, ProxQuant~\citep{bai2018proxquant} reformulates QAT as a regularized learning problem solved via proximal gradient methods.
+Instead of relying solely on STE, ProxQuant applies a prox operator between stochastic gradient steps to encourage quantization.
+Similar to ProxQuant, PARQ uses convex and piecewise-affine regularization to induce weight quantization with the difference that gradient updates are added to the full-precision parameters before applying the proximal operator \cite{jin2025PARQ}.

 The Mirror Descent formulation interprets full-precision parameters as the dual of quantized ones and analyses the cases where quantization operator generates a valid mirror map.
 Particularly, if we take softmax projection as quantization operator, then the dual iterates of STE follow Exponentiated Gradient Descent (EGD) \cite{Ajanthan2021Ajanthan}.
-By contrast, \methodname{} introduces a new approach rooted in a multi-objective optimization perspective of QAT.
-Instead of refining the first-order approximation or employing standard regularization, \methodname{} introduces a principled, curvature-aware correction term to the gradient, with theoretical guarantees.
+Markov Random Field (MRF) and lifted probability space formulations \cite{Ajanthan2019MRF} represent each parameter of the model as weighted average of quantized values, and minimizes the loss with respect to these probabilistic weights.